WebOfTrust/WOT-terms/docs/06_concepts/concepts.md

 #### Freedom of witness and backer organization - extensible - scalable

 We have two types: witnesses (for the controller) and backer to check duplicity in the network.
-The reason we've done this because we thus avoid the [eclipse attack] (.md), that blockchains suffer from.
+The reason we've done this because we thus avoid the [eclipse attack](.md), that blockchains suffer from.

 We foresee witness and watcher hosting services, just like web hosting currently.
-Technically speaking a watcher and a witness use the same code and protocol, watchers run in [promiscuous mode] (.md).
+Technically speaking a watcher and a witness use the same code and protocol, watchers run in [promiscuous mode](.md).

 #### Freedom of validator and watchtower organization - extensible - scalable